-45. Return to be open for public inspection-(1) Every return under section 43 of this Act-

-- (a) Shall be kept by the Returning Officer in the Returning Officer's office, or at some other convenient place to be appointed by the Minister of Justice, for a period of one year after it has been received by the Returning Officer; and - (b) Shall, during the period that it is kept under paragraph (a) of this subsection, be open to inspection by any person on payment of such charges (if any) as shall be made under the Official Information Act 1982. - (2) At the end of the period specified in subsection (1) of this section, the Returning Officer shall cause the return to be destroyed.
+- [44.
+Duty of Chief Electoral Officer-(1) It shall be the duty of the Chief Electoral Officer to see that the provisions of sections 41 to 43 of this Act are faithfully complied with. - (2) Where the Chief Electoral Officer believes that any person has committed an offence against any of the provisions of sections 41 to 43 of this Act, the Chief Electoral Officer shall report the facts on which that belief is based to the Police. - [45.
+Return to be open for public inspection-(1) Every return under section 43 of this Act- - (a) Shall be kept by the Chief Electoral Officer in his or her office, or at some other convenient place to be appointed by the Minister of Justice, for a period of 5 years after it has been received by the Chief Electoral Officer; and - (b) Shall, during the period that it is kept under paragraph (a) of this subsection, be open to inspection by any person on payment of such charges (if any) as may be made under the Official Information Act 1982. - (2) At the end of the period specified in subsection (1) of this section, the Chief Electoral Officer shall cause the return to be destroyed.]